kedio-labs/olaki/README.md

 # Olaki

-Olaki is a tool that aggregates information on alternative operating systems for Android phones.
+Olaki is a tool that aggregates information on alternative operating systems for Android phones from various sources.

 This is possible thanks to the fact that Android phones can be uniquely identified by their codenames.

-The generated list is hosted [here](https://olaki-android.github.io/olaki).
+The generated list is hosted [here](https://kedio-labs.github.io/olaki).

 ## Architecture overview